Chukchi phonology: Vowels

-Vowel Harmony
+Vowel harmony

-Chukchi is notable for its vowel harmony based on vowel height, with /i/, /u/, and /e_{1}/ belonging to the recessive group and /e₂/, /o/, and /a/ belonging to the dominant group.
-The three-vowel pairs alternate with each other and cannot cooccur within a word.
+Chukchi is notable for its vowel harmony based on vowel height, with //i, u, e₁// belonging to the recessive group and //a, o, e₂// belonging to the dominant group.
+The three-vowel pairs alternate with each other and cannot co-occur within a word.

 Consonants

 Chukchi has 15 consonants.
 The language lacks voiced stops, which are only found in loanwords.